Chelated minerals are a common ingredient in pet food

 agents used in the manufacture of chelated trace minerals are natural or

-synthetic-chemical amino acids, i.e. cysteine, l-cysteine and glycine, or
+synthetic-chemical amino acids, e.g. cysteine, l-cysteine and glycine, or

 partially hydrolyzed proteins.
 Hydrolyzed proteins are obtained by intense